 Staged Application for Authorisation Process

-The purpose of the Staged Application for Authorisation Approach (“Staged Approach") is to provide a more structured process (“the Staged Application Process”) for the submission of Initial applications for permission to carry on one or more regulated activities under part 7 of the Financial Services Act 2019 (“the Act”).
+The purpose of the Staged Application for Authorisation Approach (“Staged Approach") is to provide a more structured process (“the Staged Application Process”) for the submission of initial applications for permission to carry out one or more regulated activities under part 7 of the Financial Services Act 2019 (“the Act”).

 The Staged Application Process is designed to establish a streamlined framework for authorisation of firms, which is sector-specific, consistent, proportionate, efficient and of the highest regulatory standards that will also enhance speed to market.